QuantumCoherence/tidydataproject/Codebook.md

 1. Extract in a local folder of your choice the run_analysis.R file
 2. Extract the original data you have downloaded from the above address into a local folder of your choice
 3. run_analysis.R expects one text parameter with the folder name where the original data have been extracted.
-By default, the parameter is set to an empty string, indicating to look for the original data set files in the local folder where the run_analysis.R is run from.
+By default, the parameter is set to an empty string, which will make the script look for the original data set files in the current working direcotry of the Rstudio envornment.
-The run_analysis.R returns a "data.frame" with the tidy data described here below. it also saves the data frame in the files "averagedDataSet.rda" in binary form and
+The run_analysis.R will return a "data.frame" with the tidy data described here below. it also saves the data frame in the files "averagedDataSet.rda" in binary form and
-"averagedDataSet.csv"  in csv text form.
+"averagedDataSet.csv"  in csv text form, in the current Rstudio working directory.

 ## Description of the variables
 The data set includes 180 observations of 20 variables.